MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoicemailPolicy.md

 ```

 ### -EnableTranscription
-Allows you to disable or enable transcription for this policy.
+Allows you to disable or enable voicemail transcription.
 Possible values are $true or $false.

 ```yaml
 Type: Boolean